High Performance Software Foundation (HPSF) - How to Apply and Join

 2. Established - projects that are major components of the High Performance Computing software ecosystem.
 Established projects have a higher level of access to foundation resources.

-3. Graduate - projects that are on a sustaining cycle of development, maintenance, and long-term support, used commonly in production environments and with large, well-established project communities.
+3. Core - projects that are on a sustaining cycle of development, maintenance, and long-term support, used commonly in production environments and with large, well-established project communities.
 Core projects have a higher level of access to foundation resources.

 4. Emeritus - projects which the maintainers feel have reached or are nearing end-of-life